-French President Macron heads to Caribbean island flattened by Irma
+European leaders, aid arrive in Irma-struck Caribbean

 'There's no supplies'

-Days after the storm, reports were emerging from St. Martin of food and fuel shortages, as well as a lack of clean water.

-Evacuees arriving in the United States spoke of their horror as the hurricane passed overhead and the difficult clean up which has followed.
+Evacuees arriving in the United States from St. Martin spoke of their horror as the hurricane passed overhead and the difficult cleanup that has followed.

 "The problem now is there's no supplies," one woman told CNN at San Juan airport in Puerto Rico, where evacuees were being taken.